axerosh/raytracing/docs/notes.md

 ### Ray casting
 - Ray-AABB distance check returning distance to back rather than front, resulting in a concave view of the back of the voxel space.
 - The AABB used for the Ray-AABB distance calculations had at first the exact dimensions as the voxel space but this resulted random misses resulting in a spotty circular noise instead of solid surfaces on the outer layers of the voxel space.
 Solution: skin offset inwards making the AABB slightly smaller than the voxel space.
+- Incorrectly increased the depth with the next depth instead of setting it to next depth, resulting in exponential increase of calculated depth inside voxel space, rather than linear.

 ### 3D textures
 - Apparently need to be square and with side lengths being powers of 2 greater than or equal to 4.
 Otherwise, very weird artifacts emerge.